 To officially withdraw from SUM, a student is required to:

-- 1. Complete a Withdrawal Form from the www.sum.edu. - 2.
+- 1. Complete the Electronic Withdrawal Form on the www.sum.edu. - 2.
 Complete the form with required signatures (if applicable). - 3.
-Return completed forms to the Business Office and Registrar's Office.
+Submit the completed form(s) to the Registrar's Office.